-The seventh art is in crisis lately due to too many films with superheroes, uninspired films and above all the arrival of streaming services
+The seventh art is in crisis lately due to too many films with superheroes, uninspired films and above all, streaming services

 The genre that is the most popular

-Even the theme of the films has changed, if before we were used to a great variety of genres made by very skilled directors and played by equally good actors, now it seems that the only films capable of attracting the masses are the so-called Marvel and DC cinecomics.
+Even the theme of the films has changed, if before we were used to a great variety of genres made by very skilled directors and played by equally good actors, now the only films capable of attracting the masses are the so-called Marvel and DC cinecomics.

 Loved and hated, these films based on the superheroes of the two different publishers tell entire sagas and universes that span multiple films, following a continuity similar to that of the comics from which they are drawn.

 In a recent interview, director Terry Gilliam, famous for films like Fear and Loathing in Las Vegas, expressed his disappointment with this genre.

 According to him, it is absurd that people adore the feats of superheroes fruit of the imagination, instead of preferring films where the protagonists are simple humans with whom it is easier to emotionally connect.

 However, he confessed he liked the latest film in the Avengers series, but probably only because he saw the excellent Josh Brolin in the role of the Machiavellian Thanos.